 Summer Hours depend on ripe fruit available, when we have ripe fruit to pick we will be open.
 All picking hours and days are posted on this site on the Picking Today page and on our Facebook page, also on our phone message (207)793-4749.
 We do close for ripening and for inclement weather when needed.
 Please check the Picking Today page or call before you venture out.

-Fall Hours are Tuesday-Sunday 9am-5pm unless otherwise posted.
+Fall Hours are Tuesday – Thursday 9am-4pm and Friday – Sunday 9am-5pm unless otherwise posted.
+Closed Mondays, except holidays.
 Always check for fruit availability.

 There is No Admission charges and no cost for parking.
-Fruit is sold by the pound, no minimum or maximum amount.
+Fruit is sold by Pre-Purchased containers.